wandersonwhcr/nubank-challenge/README.md

 generating documentation.
 This source was developed using TDD techniques and code coverage.

-The project was built with 2 layers: controllers and services.
+This project was designed with SoC through Service-oriented architecture, built with 2 layers: controllers and services.
 Requests are handle on controller layer and service layer process the results, that is returned by controller.
-Input is validated throught Clojure records with JSON Schemas.
+Input is validated through Clojure records and JSON Schemas.

 To avoid floating point arithmetic problems, a calculator was created, using BigDecimals.
 Atom variables and object locking prevent memory leak, because